-Sophomore Sculpture The 2nd semester sophomore program is structured for students to continue to experiment with traditional and non-traditional approaches to sculpture production.
-Students are introduced to time based concepts, movement and mechanics in sculpture, video, sound and light as well as drawing.
-In addition to assignments students are expected to complete two self-directed works throughout the course of the semester.
+The 2nd semester sophomore program continues to transition students from assignment driven criteria to a model of research and development in art-making practice.
+Sculpture studio is structured to support skill building, self-expression, research/development, collaboration and professional practice.
+Students will be responsible for selecting their materials and content in response to open-ended prompts.
+Sophomores will be encouraged to express their personal voice by developing their ability to transfer abstract and challenging concepts into materials.
+The course will address analytical and intuitive modes of thinking.
+Creative problem solving will depend on the student's ability to question their choices of form, materials and concepts within a social, historical and cultural context.
+Students are introduced to time based concepts, movement, video, sound and light as well as drawing.
+In addition to projects and writing assignments, students are expected to complete two self-directed works throughout the course of the semester.
 NOTE: Sophomore sculpture students will take both SCUL 220 and SCUL 225 for a total of 9.0 credit hours.